domel/ldbc.github.io/content/english/post/The-Day-of-Graph-Analytics.md

 * Joins of derived tables with group by,  e.g. comparing popularity of items on consecutive time periods.

-* Transitive dimensions - A geographical or tag hierarchy cab ve seen as a dimension table.
+* Transitive dimensions - A geographical or tag hierarchy can be seen as a dimension table.
 To get the star schema plan with the selective hash join, the count of the transitive traversal of the hierarchy (hash build side) must be correctly guessed.